tidyverse/datascience-box/slides/README.md

 ## Outline

 The course is divided into three parts.
-Part 1 is on exloratory data analysis, part 2 is making rigorous conclusions via statistical tools like modeling and inference, and part 3 includes four topics (that could easily be swapped with others or taught in any order) that are designed to inspire studends to learn more data science and statistics.
+Part 1 is on exploratory data analysis, part 2 is making rigorous conclusions via statistical tools like modeling and inference, and part 3 includes four topics (that could easily be swapped with others or taught in any order) that are designed to inspire students to learn more data science and statistics.

 ### Part 1: Exploring data